danerwilliams/danewilliams.com/content/journal/cobblestone-retroactive.md

 I spent many hours in the office with Jack and Jason ([Ariel](https://www.linkedin.com/in/ariel-langer-3bbb13152/), [Orestes](https://www.linkedin.com/in/orestes-kassian/), and [Glenn](https://www.linkedin.com/in/glennren/) too!), and am so grateful these incredible people are a part of my life.

 We are all quite different, but I certainly feel that this is the most authentic version of myself I have ever shared with my colleagues.
-I hope to stay in touch with the entire Cobblestone team and can not wait for the next opportunity to work with them again.
+I hope to stay in touch with the entire Cobblestone team and cannot wait for the next opportunity to work with them again.

 Beyond that, I am so grateful for the support from my network after Cobblestone shut down.
 Colleagues from Cobblestone and WorkOS, investors, friends, and more were immensely generous in making introductions and lending advice as I navigated where to go next.